Access | ||

 Access your Canvas courses

-- Access a course from the Canvas Dashboard by clicking its card.
+2. Access a course from the Canvas Dashboard by clicking its course card.

 Tips

-- To make sure you are viewing all your Canvas courses, click "Courses" in the Global Navigation, then click "All Courses" at the bottom of the list.
+• To make sure you are viewing all your Canvas courses, click "Courses" in the Global Navigation, then click "All Courses" at the top.
 If you cannot find your course after doing this, check that your instructor has published the course.

-- You can download course content for offline viewing, if your instructor enables it.
+• You can download course content for offline viewing, if your instructor enables it.
 Click "Account" in the Global Navigation, then click "Settings".
-Click the “Download Course Content” button on the right-hand side to see which courses are available.
+Click “Download Course Content” on the right-hand side to see which courses are available.

 Set your Canvas name and pronoun

 Your Canvas name is set by the preferred name you have on record with UBC's Student Services Centre.
-You can change your personal information on record, and this change will also update your name in Canvas.
+You can change your personal information on record at UBC, and this change will also update your name in Canvas.

-- Click Account in the left-most Global Navigation (the menu in navy blue) and select Settings from the options.
+2. Click Account in the left-most Global Navigation and select Settings.

 View Canvas course announcements